A scalable and robust vertex-star relaxation for high-order FEM: Application to linear elasticity problems

 The diagonal blocks can be diagonalized by the FDM on the interior of a Cartesian cell when the reference axes are aligned with the physical coordinates.
 The same statement does not hold true for the off-diagonal blocks, as they couple together different displacement components.
 This is because they discretize products of different first derivatives on the different components and hence are not separable.

 The separate displacement components (SDC) preconditioner \cite{blaheta94, gustafsson98} is defined as the block diagonal matrix $A_\mathrm{SDC} = \diag(A_{11}, \ldots, A_{dd})$.
 In other words, this approach is also described as block-Jacobi in the displacement components.
-Our FDM-based approach can be applied on top of the SDC preconditioner, and will coincide with it on Cartesian cells aligned with the coordinate axes.
-On arbitrary cells, for each separate component, we obtain an auxiliary form that is separable in the reference coordinates by selecting constant diagonal coefficients $\hat{\mu}^K$.
-Then we obtain an auxiliary stiffness matrix $B_\mathrm{SDC} = \diag(B_{11}, \ldots, B_{dd})$ for which the patch problems can be sparsified by the FDM, and thus cheaply solved.
+The SDC preconditioner discretized with the FDM basis is sparse for Cartesian cells aligned with the coordinate axes.
+On arbitrary cells, for each separate component, we obtain an auxiliary form that is separable in the reference coordinates by selecting constant diagonal coefficients $\hat{\mu}_K$.

 It is shown in \cite{blaheta94} that for a homogeneous isotropic material with principal axes parallel to the axes of the reference coordinate system, the condition number of the preconditioned matrix will depend on the Poisson ratio: